gowtham66866/EVA4_Assignment15_Final/README.md

-# MaskAndDepthUsingDeepLearningPrediction
+# Mask And Depth Using DeepLearning Prediction
-Prediction of Mask and Depth of images from background and foreground superimposed on background Using Deep Learning Techinques
+Prediction of Mask and Depth of images from background and foreground superimposed on background using Deep Learning Techinques

 # I. Problem Statement